 Mercer Island Amenities

 Located southwest of Bellevue, Mercer Island is a city of about 26,246.
 As its name suggests, it is located entirely on an island of the same name, found in the southern part of Lake Washington.
 It is connected to the mainland on each side by bridges on Interstate Highway 90.

 The island was first settled between 1870 and 1880.
 The city was incorporated in 1960, other than the 70-acre business district, which was incorporated separately until merging in 1970.

-The city is home to several parks, including the 77-acre Luther Burbank Park with beaches and fishing pier, among other amenities.
-The Aubrey Davis Park is located atop the I-90 tunnel and features a number of sport fields.
+The city is home to several parks, including the 77-acre Luther Burbank Park with beaches and a fishing pier, among other amenities.
+The Aubrey Davis Park is located atop the I-90 tunnel and features a number of sports fields.

 The 113-acre Pioneer Park is known for its equestrian, bicycle, and hiking trails.
 Dragon Park is primarily a playground, while Clarke Beach is home to the annual polar bear swim on New Year's Day.
 The city also maintains several smaller parks.

 Mercer Island Hotspots